eecs-autograder/ag-website-vue/tutorials/getting_started.md

 __CAVEAT__: The executable bit on instructor files is not preserved when they are copied into the grading environment.
 As such, running a script using `./script.bash` __will not work__.
 Instead, __invoke the interpreter directly__, as in: `bash script.bash` or `python3 script.py`.
 You will also find that trying to change the permissions with `chmod` will fail, as instructor files are marked as read-only and owned by root to prevent student code from modifying them.

-#### Feedback Settings
-Feedback is highly customizable.
-In addition to controlling whether students are shown information such as score and the return code and output of commands, you can also configure separate feedback settings depending on what kind of user is looking at what kind of submission.
-For example:
-- Admins can control the feedback students see depending on whether the submission in question is the student's final graded submission or a submission past the student's daily limit.
-    - Note: Students will not receive final graded submission feedback unless the conditions listed in under "Publish final grades" in [Access Settings](#access-settings) have been met.
-- Admins can control what staff see when looking up student submissions by changing the "Student Lookup" settings.

 #### "Deferred" Suites
 If you uncheck the "Suite must finish before students can submit again" box, then the suite will be considered "deferred."
 Deferred suites run in a separate queue and therefore may take longer to be graded.
 However, students don't have to wait for these suites to finish before they are allowed to submit again.
 This option is useful for suites of hidden test cases that students don't see until after the deadline.